Secarian/GoWDOS/examples/README.md

 # WebApp Developer Guide

-## ArOZ Gateway Interface (AGI)
+## WDOS Gateway Interface (AGI)

-This folder holds all the examples for the Aroz Gateway Interface (AGI) API calls.
+This folder holds all the examples for the WDOS Gateway Interface (AGI) API calls.
 An AGI API call can be executed in following ways.
 A The AGI scripts have slightly different functions in different execution scopes.
 The role of the execution is listed in the brackets below.

 1. Execute as WebApp initialization script (system)
 2. Execute as WebApp backend (system)